 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Task Type Due Weighting Length Redeemable Learning Outcome Seminar Contribution Individual 5% no 1;4 Seminar Presentation Group
+Assessment Task Task Type Due Weighting Redeemable Learning Outcome Quizzes (5) Individual

 Students will have 48 hours from the time of release in which to complete the quiz online on MyUni.
 Students will only be permitted to attempt each quiz once.

-This aspect of the assessment will provide students with feedback regarding their level of understanding of the course material and their research, written communication and critical thinking skills.
-Students will work independently to complete a assignment, which will be due on Monday 22 April 2019 at 1pm.
+30% RESEARCH ASSIGNMENTThis aspect of the assessment will provide students with feedback regarding their level of understanding of the course material and their research, written communication and critical thinking skills.
+Students will work independently to complete a assignment, which will be due on Monday 16 April 2018 at 1pm.
 Students will select their topic from a number of private internal law topics topics which will be available on MyUni early in the semester.
-The assignment will be submitted online (instructions will be provided on MyUni) with a 2000 word paper.
+The assignment will be submitted online (instructions will be provided on MyUni) with a 2500 word paper.